“Buried Myself Alive”

 Jules pitched backward, narrowly avoiding falling off the dais, as the construct drove its fist toward his head.

-Devisha danced in from his left, blocking the blow with Ogo-uire and forcing it aside.
+Devisha danced in from his left, blocked the blow with Ogo-uire, forced it aside.
 “Go, kid,” she panted, fighting to keep the golem at bay.
 “Nice try.
 But it didn’t work.”

 Jules gritted his teeth.
 “If I can get at his aurichalcum circuit, I’ll have him.”